joseph-a-levine/authoring/_older/2022_books.md

 **Dialogues Concerning Vegatarianism**, Michael Huemer

-**The Joy of Vegan Baking: The Compassionate Cooks' Traditional Treats**, Colleen Patrick-Goudreau
+**The Joy of Vegan Baking: The Compassionate Cooks' Traditional Treats**, Colleen Patrick-Goudreau{% sidenote "jvbcctt" "This book is singlehandedly responsible for most of my new friends in 2022." %}

 **Termination Shock**, Neal Stephenson